weaverwhale/docs/src/pages/oncall/sop.md

 ### Investigate the issue

+1. Look at the app
+    1. Is it down?
+    1. Is it slow?
+    1. Is it throwing errors?
+    1. Are there missing pieces of functionality?
 1. Look at the Datadog dashboard
     1. View the APM Dashboard for related services
     1. Compare the **dynamic range** to the last 5-15 min, 1-4 hours, 1-3 days
     1. View **Runtime Logs** and do the same
+        1. Runtime logs can provide links to GCP as well
 1. Look at the latest github commits
     1. See if some change aligns with the alert timeframe
     1. Look for anomalies or correlations from datadog

+As a general rule, if the app is working, it's not a critical issue.
+If not, it is.

 ### Communicate updates